patrickfrey/mewa/doc/tutorial.md

 ```

 #### Control Boolean Types
-Complete definition of the control boolean types as introduced in the tutorial.
+Here we have a complete definition of the control boolean types as introduced in the tutorial.
+The function definition has been taken one to one from the example **language1**.
+I think after our journey through the example, the code explains itself.

 ```Lua
 -- Initialize control boolean types used for implementing control structures like 'if','while' and operators on booleans like '&&','||' function initControlBooleanTypes()